 Sewing Pattern by Noodlehead

-Finished Item – Satchel / Messenger Bag with multiple pockets
+Finished Item – Small Tote Bag for everyday Essentials or small projects with pockets

 Paper Pattern and Instructions only, does not include fabrics or notions